NSLS-II-BMM/BeamlineManual/docs/xafs.rst

 .. todo:: Document use of ``XDI_record`` dictionary to control which
 	  xafs motors and/or temperatures get recorded in the XDI header

-.. admonition:: New as of 27 February, 2024
+.. admonition:: New as of 27 February, 2024 (broken 22 July)

    There is a new XDI header in use in BMM's datafiles:
    ``Scan.hdf5file``.
 This captures the name of the associated HDF5 file for fluorescence XAS measurements.

    The path and file name are given relative to the assets location on central storage: ``/nsls2/data3/bmm/assets/xspress3/``.

 .. code-block:: text